 2) Install Pending Updates

 It is advisable to turn on your Automatic Updates option to avoid any kind of errors and have the latest updates on your system.
-Microsoft constantly brings out updates to upraise the stability of the system and fix other issues.
+Microsoft constantly brings out updates to upraise the system’s stability and fix other issues.

 You can type “update” in the search box to enter the Windows Update section.
 Go to WINDOWS UPDATE and check for the available updates and install the same.